-Since February 2021, the research project „Personality Processes and Oral Communication“ is carried out at the University of Arizona (USA).
+Since February 2021, the research project „Personality Processes and Oral Communication“ was carried out at the University of Arizona (USA).
 The project was supported by the Fulbright-Masaryk Scholarship of the J. W. Fulbright Commission (2020-28-11).
 The project is run by Dalibor Kučera (Department of Psychology, USB) in cooperation with Matthias Mehl (Psychology Department, Naturalistic Observation of Social Interaction Laboratory, UA).

 The project is based on a research collaboration in the area of study of oral verbal communication and of analysis of the relationship between communication and personality processes.
 Within the fame of this collaboration, relevant features of English and Czech oral communication and it psychosocial aspects will be compared and analysed.